AdamAli398/CarND-LaneLines-P1/writeup.md

   ### 8. Line Fitting (Identifying a Line of Best Fit)
   The last step was to identify a line of best fit for each classified segment of lines, and finally project those lines onto the original image using the ```weighted_img()``` helper function.

   To do this, I customized a helper function titled ```regression_ransac()```.
-Focusing on one lane at a time, I sent all the obtained coordinates for that lane from the given frame and used the ```bumpy.polyfit()``` function to find a line of best fit.
+Focusing on one lane at a time, I sent all the obtained coordinates for that lane from the given frame and used the ```numpy.polyfit()``` function to find a line of best fit.
 After finding this initial line, I used the ```RANSACRegressor()``` function supplied from sklearn which helped me to identify which coordinates were inliers or outliers.
 With this information, I repeated the initial steps in this function to find a new refined line of best fit that applied to only the inliers for each lane.
 Using this finalized line, I obtained the minimum and maximum coordinates on it and once again returned the x1, y1, x2, y2 coordinates of the line.

   These values were fed back to the ```draw_lines()``` function it was called from, at which point I used the new slope and coordinates to extrapolate the line from the bottom of the image to the top of the RoI.
 This was done using my customized ```hough_to_image()``` function which applied a hough transformation using the slope and intersect and returned it to the image space.
 This pair of coordinates representing each extrapolated line was finally mapped to the real image using the ```weighted_img()``` function.